SGNet: Salient Geometric Network for Point Cloud Registration: Experiments

 \subsection{Indoor Dataset: 3DMatch\&3DLoMatch}

-\subsubsection{\textbf{Dataset}}
+\subsubsection{Dataset}

 3DMatch~\cite{zeng20173dmatch} dataset has 62 scenes.
-They are split to 46 for training, 8 for validation, and 8 for testing.
+They are split into 46 for training, 8 for validation, and 8 for testing.
 The overlap ratio of the scanned pairs in 3DMatch~\cite{zeng20173dmatch} and 3DLoMatch~\cite{huang2021predator} are higher and lower than 0.3, respectively.

-\subsubsection{\textbf{Evaluation Protocol}}
+\subsubsection{Evaluation Protocol}

 Following~\cite{huang2021predator,qin2022geometric}, we utilize the following protocols to evaluate our model.
 (1) Inlier Ration(IR): The fraction of correct correspondences whose distance is under a threshold (i.e., 0.1m) under the ground truth transformation.
 (2) Feature Matching Recall (FMR): the ratio of scanned pairs with the inlier ratio above a threshold (i.e., 5$\%$).
 (3) Registration Recall (RR): The fraction of successful registered point cloud pairs with a predicted transformation error under a threshold (i.e., RMSE$<$0.2).
-(4) Relative Rotation Error (RRE) and Relative Translation Error (RTE): the error between the predicted transformation and the ground truth.
+(4) Relative Rotation Error~(RRE) and Relative Translation Error~(RTE): the error between the predicted transformation and the ground truth.

-\subsubsection{\textbf{Results}}
+\subsubsection{Results}

-We compare our model with FCGF~\cite{choy2019fully}, D3Feat~\cite{bai2020d3feat}, Predator~\cite{huang2021predator}, CoFiNet~\cite{yu2021cofinet}, GeoTR~\cite{qin2022geometric}.
+We compare our model with feature matching methods: FCGF~\cite{choy2019fully}, D3Feat~\cite{bai2020d3feat}, Predator~\cite{huang2021predator}, CoFiNet~\cite{yu2021cofinet}, RIGA~\cite{yu2022riga}, RegTR\cite{yew2022regtr}, Lepard~\cite{li2022lepard}, GeoTR~\cite{qin2022geometric}, and RoITr~\cite{yu2023rotation}.
 We utilize the local-to-global (LGR~\cite{bai2021pointdsc}) estimator for GeoTR~\cite{qin2022geometric} and our model since LGR is a more deterministic, stable, and faster method than the RANSAC tool.
 The results in TAB.\ref{res:3dmatch} show that our model achieves the best registration recall on 3DMatch/3DLoMatch with $93.8\%$/$76.5\%$.
-Our model achieves competitive performance on metrics such as FMR, RRE, and RTE. \emph{While our model prioritizes the identification of salient and meaningful points necessary for successful registration, it may result in a dilution of meaningless and unnecessary clustered inlier points, leading to lower scores in the IR metric.
-However, our model performs well on the more critical feature-matching recall metric}.
+While our model prioritizes identifying salient and meaningful points necessary for successful registration, it may dilute meaningless and unnecessarily clustered inlier points, leading to lower scores in the IR metric.

-\subsubsection{\textbf{Ablation studies}}
+\subsubsection{Ablation Studies}